Wolf-Fivousix/Racket/README.md

   * Add online counter for members.
   * Add "Start of history" message on newly created channels.
   * Display channel gear only on hover for non selected channels.
-  * Change server drop down menu to a modal that will close on outer clicks.
+  * Implement server drop down menu closing on outer clicks.
   * Once channel is deleted, push first channel to history.
-  * Fix "no channel" component styling.
   * Auto Scrolling not working properly with video and image embedding.
   * Make text links actual link elements.